“Perimenopause usually happens sometime in your 40s.

 What may some emotional symptoms include?

-In Symptoms of Menopause: Physical and Emotional Symptoms — Emotional Symptoms the JH explain:
+In Symptoms of Menopause: Physical and Emotional Symptoms — Psychological and Emotional Symptoms the JH explain:

 • Feeling irritable or frustrated